bwinzenz/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance-ediscovery/Set-CaseHoldPolicy.md

 - GUID

+To specify a mailbox which is Soft-deleted or Inactive, preface the email address with a period (.)

 To enter multiple values, use the following syntax: \<value1\>,\<value2\>,...\<valueX\>.
 If the values contain spaces or otherwise require quotation marks, use the following syntax: "\<value1\>","\<value2\>",..."\<valueX\>".

 ```yaml